linrunner/tlp-doc/support/optimizing.rst

 Therefore TLP's defaults can not achieve the maximum savings for any hardware and use case.
-It may be necessary to make adjustments yourself to get the optimum out of it.
+It may be necessary to make adjustments yourself to get the best out of it.

 .. note::